skawaguchi/league-homework/README.md

 **Note:** `yarn verify` runs on `git push`.

-## Playing with the Application
-Run `yarn start` and a React application will start to play with the application.

 ## Publishing the Application
 **Note:** The application was originally created with the idea to export it as a module, but after creating the React application, this seems unnecessary.
 I left it in here in you case you wanted it for some reason.